osefatul/react-next-whatsapp2.0/README.md

 * Once the user sign in for the first time, I want to capture them and their details. thats where we will use useEffect

 ### creating chat room in a sidebar
-* get the user from the authentication of the firestore and then get an email of the current user from it.
+* Get the user from the authentication of the firestore and then get an email of the current user from it.
-* while creating a chat make sure, the email is valid and input email is not equal to the current login user.
+* While creating a chat make sure, the email is valid and input email is not equal to the current login user.
-* and also check if the chat already exists.
+* And also check if the chat already exists.
 #### Utility function
-* we will use a utility function for recipient emails. it will pass an array of emails and array of those who logged in
+* We will use a utility function for recipient emails. it will pass an array of emails and array of those who logged in
 #### Using Route
 * In Next.js we can use useRoute() hook for a new stack of page or a new router. we use this router in order to open a new page for a new chat
 * Inside the pages each file represents a route. we used chat directory to use wildcard for the ids.[id].js
+#### Server Side Rendering
+* As you can see we have used dynamic Routes --- we created Pages/chat/[id].js. this is dynamic route, for more infos go here -> https://nextjs.org/docs/basic-features/pages
+* Our login page is static side generation. in simple words it means our server generated the page and cache it and when a user request it, the server renders it immediately without any calculation.
+* Next.js has two forms of pre-rendering: Static Generation and Server-side Rendering.
+The difference is in when it generates the HTML for a page.

+    * Static Generation (Recommended): The HTML is generated at build time and will be reused on each request.
+    * Server-side Rendering: The HTML is generated on each request.

+- Importantly, Next.js lets you choose which pre-rendering form you'd like to use for each page.
+You can create a "hybrid" Next.js app by using Static Generation for most pages and using Server-side Rendering for others.